 Researching information on the organization’s website helps you gain a broad understanding of what it does, who it serves, who occupies executive positions, the latest information the organization has put out, and what is happening right now.

 Remember that this information is biased, and the organization will put itself in a positive light.
 Information from other sources will give you a complete picture.
 Look at how the agency presents itself in comparison to what other sources tell you.
 Hopefully, they are similar, but if there is a large difference, the agency may be trying to spin a story when it should be owning up to mistakes.

 A government agency's website should have hyperlinks to the agency’s enabling statute and administrative rules.
 Depending on the position you apply for, it may be helpful to review these.
 You can get the gist of them in layman’s terms elsewhere on the website.

 Information on the organization’s website helps you develop questions to ask at the end of the interview.
 Asking a well-researched question at the end of an interview is a great way to leave a good impression.
 Such a question shows you did your homework and are genuinely interested in the organization and the position.
 It does not have to be anything earth-shattering.
 Just asking what a set of statistics, a chart, or a law means can be impressive.

 Search the internet for news stories about the agency.
 This will help you learn about the issues the organization is facing, who is involved, and how the agency is responding.
 Press clippings can help you see where there are disagreements between the agency and lawmakers, interest groups, or individuals.

-Look at the balance of good press versus bad press.
+Look at the balance of good press vs. bad press.
 Too much bad press is one of the signs a government agency is in trouble.
 Be cautious when considering employment with a troubled agency.
 You do not want to leave a stable situation for a rocky one.